 Kale and cannellini bean stew with a side of GMAT

 The last 5 months have been terribly busy for me.
 Between moving house, my responsibilities at work tripling and studying for the GMAT, I barely had a free moment to eat, let alone cook anything.
 I just kept my head down, nose in the books/computer and my mind focused on the November 3rd 12:45 test date.
-So, November 3rd at 12:00am, I decide, in my typical anal retentive way, that I am going to make sure I have everything lined up and ready, including making sure my name is exactly the same on my ID as it is on my test registration.
-To my horror I realized I had registered for the test in my married name, I didn’t have my drivers license (lost) and my passport was still in my maiden name.
-After much scrambling, I realized I was going to have to get a new drivers license the next morning.
-Of course I panicked at this thought because it was so late and I was not going to be able to do the full GMAT ritual I had planned for myself.
-So, I had to think fast.
-I ended up sleeping 6 hours, waking up early to be first in line at the DMV, rushing home, sleeping another 2 hours, eating something and then heading to the GMAT with a carafe of iced coffee for in-between sections.
-The test felt really hard throughout and I was sure I bombed, so, imagine my surprise when I not only managed to not get the 580 I kept dreading I would get while taking the test, but beat my highest practice test score of 660 with a 690.
+On the day, the test felt really hard throughout and I was sure I bombed, so, imagine my surprise when I not only managed to not get the 580 I kept dreading I would get while taking the test, but beat my highest practice test score of 660 with a 690.
 My hands were shaking so badly when I got done that the proctor had to sit me down for a few seconds before my hand would stay still enough to get the palm print.

-While I am contemplating taking the GMAT again to get a better balance between quat and verbal, I was told to take the weekend off, and I decided to do just that.
-So, after I stopped shaking, I came home and Tom took me out to tapas, then dinner, followed by a movie at home.
+While I am contemplating taking the GMAT again to get a better balance between quant and verbal, I was told to take the weekend off, and I decided to do just that.
+So, after I stopped shaking, I came home and went out to dinner, followed by a movie at home.
 Today, however, I didn’t quite know what to do with myself.
-As is often the case when this happens I decided we needed to run all the errands I had been putting off for the last few months and I was going to finally make that bean and kale stew I have been wanting to make that I just hadn’t had the time for.
+As is often the case when this happens I decided I needed to run all the errands I had been putting off for the last few months and I was going to finally make that bean and kale stew I have been wanting to make that I just hadn’t had the time for.
 This stew is what came of it and I must say, it is a glorious stew for rainy days, which, I guess, makes it a perfect Seattle stew.

 One quick note – Do NOT add salt until after the beans are cooked.
 If you do, it will make the skin on the beans tough.
 I know most people think this is an old wives tale, it’s not, trust me.
 I did an experiment with this back when I was in college, Myth Busters style.
 I made one bag of beans in two separate pots with the same amount of water and heat.
 I added salt to one and not the other.
 The beans with salt had a much tougher skin.